AdamTranquilla/tablewise/README.md

-# Servo
+# Tablewise

-#### (name is WIP.Latin for Server & are also precise EM actuators)
-A full restaurant server replacement that allows users to quickly place complicated orders based on seat number and returns bills hassle-free.
+A mobile restaurant menu that allows users to place and split orders based on their seat numbers.
+Orders can be fully customized, and menus can be filtered based on dietary restrictions.
 ## Stack

 ### Frontend:
-- React.js
+- React Native
 - TypeScript
 - JS, JSX
 - HTML5